DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 There are two main types of links: links which specify both the destination and the link text, and links in which the link text is automatically generated based on the text at the specified destination.
 This second type of link is called a cross-reference.
 It's a good idea to apply a character style to each type of link.

 ###Creating internal links within a book

 1. First, determine the destination by selecting the location in the book where you want the link to point to, and choose New Hyperlink Destination from the panel menu of the Hyperlinks panel (accessed through Window > Interactive > Hyperlinks).
 Note the name of the Text Anchor, you'll need it later.
 By default, the name of the Text Anchor is the first few words of the destination text.
 Then click OK.
 ![Image](images/InD_hyperlink_destination_1.png)
 ![Image](images/InD_hyperlink_destination_2.png)
 2. Next select the text that you want to convert into a link and choose New Hyperlink from the Hyperlinks panel menu.
-3. Choose Text Anchor from the Link To pull-down menu, then select the name of the document in which the destination Text Anchor can be found, and select the name of the Text Anchor.
+3. Choose Text Anchor from the 'Link To' pull-down menu, then select the name of the document in which the destination Text Anchor can be found, and select the name of the Text Anchor.
 ![Image](images/InD_hyperlink_destination_3.png)
 4. It's also a good idea to apply a style so that you can format all the links later.
 5. Click OK to create the link.